UMaine-New-Media-105/lab-3-liam-dworkin/README.md

-lab-3-liam-dworkin created by GitHub Classroom a simple function that creates a random abstract shape (I know it's ugly sorry I wanted it to work not look good) using conditionals to alter the color/position of the shape as a whole https://editor.p5js.org/liamdworkin/sketches/y9FNJ9iVF (link to actual P5 project)
+lab-3-liam-dworkin created by GitHub Classroom a simple function that creates a random abstract shape (I know it's ugly sorry I wanted it to work not look good) using conditionals to alter the color/position of the shape as a whole https://editor.p5js.org/liamdworkin/sketches/y9FNJ9iVF (link to actual P5 project for 1.1 both parts) https://editor.p5js.org/liamdworkin/sketches/pOOgzVM5V (link to actual P5 project for 1.2)